 4. You can compete with big brands

-You don’t need thousands of pounds to run a PPC ad campaign and get in front of your target audience.
+As long as you’re not bidding on the same keywords as big brands, you don’t need thousands of pounds to run a PPC ad campaign and get in front of your target audience.
 You can start with as little as a few hundred pounds.
 Once you get your campaign up and running and start generating sales, you can make adjustments and increase your advertising budget.

 Thanks to Google Ads’ powerful monitoring and analytics tools you can monitor and measure the results, and see exactly how much you’re spending and how much you’re earning in profit.
 Read this post to learn about PPC conversion rates, the strongest indicators of your ad’s performance, and how to calculate yours.